How to Invest During a Recession

 Dollar Tree (Nasdaq: DLTR) and The Coca-Cola Company (NYSE: KO) are two stocks for a recession.
 Both companies sell consumer staple products.
 In other words, customers tend to buy products from the companies during a recession.

 Coca-Cola sells the world-famous soda that everyone loves.
 During a recession, when money is tight for Coca-Cola’s customers, they may give up other expenses before deciding to cut Coca-Cola from their budget.
-The stock is up less than 1% this year but is ahead of the S&P 500 index.
-Cola-Cola stock pays a dividend yield of 3%.
+The stock is up about 4% this year but is ahead of the S&P 500 index.
+Cola-Cola stock pays a dividend yield of just under 3%.

 About BJ Cook